susukacang/physics_mechanics/README.md

-# linear algebra
+# Physics mechanics

-Simultaneous equations for Linus
+Study of momentum